Seminar Chair – 2019 Blue Ridge Session

 Equal Opportunity Employment

-The Arete Project is an equal opportunity employer and does not discriminate on the basis of race, gender, religion, national and/or ethnic origin, marital status, sexual orientation, mental or physical ability, gender identity/expression, or political affiliation in the administration of any of its educational programs, admissions policies, financial aid, and other related policies and programs, as well as volunteer and employment-related policies and activities.
+The Arete Project is an equal opportunity employer and does not discriminate on the basis of race, religion, national and/or ethnic origin, marital status, sexual orientation, mental or physical ability, or political affiliation in the administration of any of its educational programs, admissions policies, financial aid, and other related policies and programs, as well as volunteer and employment-related policies and activities.